Toandinh1/ECCV24_Li-HPE/README.md

 # HPE-Li
-This repo is the official implementation for [HPE-Li: WiFi-enabled Lightweight Dual Selective Kernel Convolution for Human Pose Estimation](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/04496.pdf), which was published at ECCV 2024.
+This repo is the official implementation for [**HPE-Li: WiFi-enabled Lightweight Dual Selective Kernel Convolution for Human Pose Estimation**](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/04496.pdf), which was published at **ECCV 2024**.
 And, its extension was published in the TAI journal, named HPE-Li++.
-This repository allows researchers and practitioners to reproduce our results on MM-Fi and WiPose datasets.
+This repository was updated for **HPE-Li++** version with better performance than **HPE-Li**, which allows researchers and practitioners to reproduce our results on MM-Fi and WiPose datasets.

 ## HPE-Li Framework